 Thus, our original claim: ‘societies evolve in cycles’.
 The obvious question to be asked is: ‘why was there a resurgence in the home and remote work at the peak of societal urbanization and corporate governance?’
 The fundamental answer to this question is a simple one, whereas the implications and workings of this fundamental answer are far more nuanced.

 It is the emergence of the internet and its pandemic application in all spheres of society that spurred the resurgence of remote employment.
 More specifically, the integration of web solutions into all aspects of business operations eventually made Work From Home an efficient and viable prospect once again.
-Working from home has benefits for the worker, the employer, and the society.
-The worker gains by avoiding commute every day, more flex time and ability to care for small children while working.
-The employers gain by not having to provide workspace, heat and other necessities plus workers which are happier and content.
+Working from home has benefits for the worker, the employer, and society.
+The worker gains by avoiding commuting every day, more flex time, and the ability to care for small children while working.
+The employers gain by not having to provide workspace, heat, and other necessities plus workers who are happier and content.
 The society and environment gain by having less traffic on the roads and more fuel conversation and a better environment for all.

 As global markets expand, more and more companies are eager to reach out to the potential pool of talent whenever they are in the world.
 The classic solution (the one that had been the norm up until the late 20th century) has been to invest in expansion through the development of headquarters in the targeted locales and reallocating employees (as well as hiring natives) to man these new business frontiers.
 Today, using web solutions like Xplace, employers have more capacity to seek native talent in emerging or other targeted markets and manage them remotely with increasing ease and efficiency.
 No doubt, more and more workers and employers will use freelance services to work from home.